SUHEL782/application.com/README.md

 ---

-### ✅ Would You Like Me to Add Next?
+### ✅ Next Steps (Optional Enhancements)

-- 🗺️ An AWS architecture diagram (EKS, VPC, Jenkins, etc.)?
+Would you like me to help you add:

-- 📋 A `Jenkinsfile` with build/deploy stages?
+- ✅ Architecture diagram (AWS + EKS + Jenkins)?
-- 🛡️ Helm chart boilerplate?
+- ✅ Helm chart for your Kubernetes manifests?
-- ✅ A custom GitHub Actions workflow?
+- ✅ Unit test boilerplates (Jest for React, Mocha for Node)?
-- 🔍 Unit test samples for backend/frontend?
+- ✅ GitHub Actions workflow to replace or enhance Jenkins?

-Just let me know what you’d like, and I’ll add it!
+Let me know what you’d like next!